Revoking OAuth Tokens

 Other contextual information can be considered when setting the duration of validity as well.
 When a token should be expired before this time, it should be revoked.

 This tutorial builds on the configuration setup described in the "First Configuration" and the "Configure an Authenticator" steps under the menu "Getting Started".
-If you haven't done those steps yet you can visit those guides here:
+If you have not gone through those steps yet, you can visit those guides here:

-It's possible to run this tutorial on a custom setup also, but the URLs may be different, as well as the capabilities configured in the profiles.
+You may run this tutorial on a custom setup also, but keep in mind that names and URLs may be different, as well as the capabilities configured in the profiles.

 You will also need a client that can provide access tokens and refresh tokens.
 If you follow the code flow tutorial, you will have obtained both.